 About Me

-I am a fully accredited member of the Irish Association of Counselling and Psychotherapy (IACP) and I work within the ethical framework provided by this organisation.
+I am a fully accredited Psychotherapist and Supervisor.
+I hold a Master of Science and Postgraduate Diploma in Psychotherapy from Dublin City University, Ireland.
+This highly professional training ensures that I have the necessary skills to deliver Integrative Psychotherapy, Cognitive Behavioural Therapy, Psychodynamic Therapy, Systemic Family Therapy and Couple Therapy to my clients.
+I have also completed a Diploma in Counsellor Supervision, which allows me to supervise counsellors and those who work in the helping professions.
+In addition I have completed training in Sandtray Therapy.As a fully accredited member of the Irish Association of Counselling and Psychotherapy (IACP), I work within the ethical framework provided by this organisation.
 I have also been garda-vetted in accordance with IACP ethical procedures.
-In addition, I hold a Batchelor of Education degree from Carysfort College, Dublin and have previously worked as a primary teacher for many years in Dublin.
+In addition, I hold a Batchelor of Education and have previously worked as a primary teacher for many years.

 Research